Exploring the boundary of quantum correlations with a time-domain optical processor

-\add{ \textbf{Proofs of the propositions.} Here we prove the necessary and sufficient conditions for a graph to be the exclusivity graph of a set of rays in a GHZ-type paradox (Theorem 1).
-This gives a corollary that the minimum context number in a GHZ-type paradox is three (Theorem 2).
-Then, we show that no strongly regular graph can host a three-context GHZ-type paradox (Theorem 3), and that if a Kochen--Specker set consisting of only four complete contexts, then those contexts are all disjoint (Theorem 4).
+\textbf{Proofs of the propositions.} Here we prove the necessary and sufficient conditions for a graph to be the exclusivity graph of a set of rays in a GHZ-type paradox (Theorem 1).
+This gives a corollary that the minimum number of context-cover in a GHZ-type paradox is three (Theorem 2).
+Then, we show that no strongly regular graph can host a three-context GHZ-type paradox (Theorem 3), and that if a Kochen--Specker set consists only four context-cover, then those contexts are all disjoint (Theorem 4).
+Finally, in Fig.\,\ref{fig:ext-gmats}, we give the explicit definition of the individual rays in the three-context GHZ-type paradox and the corresponding Gram matrix.
 We restate every proposition before the proof to keep the results self-contained.

 \textit{Theorem 1. }{\it A graph $G$ is the exclusivity graph of an $n$-context GHZ-type paradox iff. $ \alpha(G)=n-1, \,\vartheta(G)=n,$ and $\chi(\bar G)=n,$ where $\bar{G}$ is the graph complement of $G$. $\alpha(G), \,\vartheta(G),$ and $\chi(G)$ are $G$'s independence number, Lov\'asz number, and chromatic number, respectively.}